philipplozovoy/covid19_max_team_productivity/README.md

 # covid19_max_team_productivity
-Naive answer for question - how to maximize team productivity in COVID19 reality
+My naive answer to the question of how to optimize the team's activities in conditions of COVID19 and the need to come to the office